Plastering Calculator

 Step -1 You need to select the unit of measurement.
 The calculator has two units Feet and Meter.
 In Pakistan local labour use feet and also qoute prices in feet however, others countries like Saudia Arabia, United Arab Emirates, Oman use meter unit to calculate quantity and labour also qoute in meter.
 In the United States of America Area measuring unit is in mm and meter square.

-Step-2 Select wall length and wall height of the wall.
+Step-2ย Add Each room and enter wall length and wall height of the wall alongwith opening.
 Please note height of rooms will remain constant however length of the wall my vary according to the architectural design of the house.

-Step-5 Select Plaster Ratio, recommended ration is 1:3.
-Please Greater the second value lower will be the quality of plaster as it reduces the cement quantity as compared to sand.
+Step-5 Select Plaster Ratio,remember lower the sand percentage in the selected ratio higher will be the cement bag quantity.
+Please note that Greater the second value lower will be the quality of plaster as it reduces the cement quantity as compared to sand.

 Plastering Calculator: How to Calculate Cement, Sand & Material Quantity for Any Surface